reph0t/CTF/OverTheWire/Bandit/Levels/Level_24-25.md

 #### Level Goal

-A daemon is listening on port 30002 and will give you the password for bandit25 if given the password for bandit24 and a secret numeric 4-digit pincode.
+A `daemon` is listening on port `30002` and will give you the password for bandit25 if given the `password for bandit24` and a secret `numeric 4-digit pincode`.
 There is no way to retrieve the pincode except by going through all of the 10000 combinations, called brute-forcing.
 You do not need to create new connections each time

 #### What is a Daemon?

-A daemon is a computer program that runs in the background, typically without direct user interaction.
+A `daemon` is a computer program that runs in the background, typically without direct user interaction.
 Daemons often handle specific tasks or services, such as listening for incoming connections or performing scheduled jobs.

 #### Walkthrough